steadman1/TurkBot/README.md

 ## Torrent Software Requirements
-qBittorrent must be installed and have a running HTTP remote control.
-^ this can be enabled by opening qBittorrent and following:
+qBittorrent must be installed and have a running HTTP remote control. the HTTP remote control can be enabled by opening qBittorrent and
-Tools > Options > Web UI > Web User Interface (<- check this box)
+following: Tools > Options > Web UI > Web User Interface (<- enable this)

 ## Other
 Make sure to configure the directory for torrents to be stored and the